jfmoy/jfmoy.github.io/content/resume/_index.md

 Joined Orange R&D lab in London as Software Engineer.
 Demonstrated leadership and great technical capabilities, led to a quick promotion to Senior Software Engineer.
 Given big responsibilities, notably acting as Orange representative in various W3C interest groups.

 - Technical Leadership of a team of 4 - 6 Software Engineers building the Web client of an OTT Messaging application (Libon).
-- Technical Leadership of a team of 2-4 Software Engineers building a low-level Visual Voicemail stack on Android (OMTP).
+- Technical Leadership of a team of 2 - 4 Software Engineers building a low-level Visual Voicemail stack on Android (OMTP) in collaboration with Google.
 - Orange representative at W3C.
-- Younger Software Engineer in the Orange Software Champions board
+- Younger Software Engineer in the Orange Software Champions board.

 **Keywords: Android AOSP, JAVA, HTML5, Javascript, AngularJS, Backbone, W3C, Qt, C++**